DavidLeoni/divercli/docs/README.md

 To see usage commands:

-In Linux / Mac, from terminal just type
+In Linux / Mac, from terminal just type:

 ```
 bin/divercli
 ```

-In Windows, click on Start menu, run command `cmd` and in the console type
+In Windows, click on Start menu, run command `cmd` and in the console type:

 ```
 bin\divercli.bat